Ram air turbine: Civilian use

-Many modern types of commercial airliners, from the Vickers VC10 of the 1960s, are equipped with RATs.
-A ram air turbine driving an electrical generator was chosen for the VC10 because of its use of "packaged" hydraulically-powered flying controls, rather than a centralised hydraulic system.
+Many modern types of commercial airliners, from the Vickers VC10 of the 1960s onwards, are equipped with RATs.
+A ram air turbine driving an electrical generator was chosen for the VC10 because of its use of "packaged" hydraulically powered flying controls, rather than a centralised hydraulic system.
 The individual package units of the VC10 were each powered electrically and so emergency redundancy for the VC10 relied on quadruple generators and a backup RAT generator at a time when most RATs drove hydraulic pumps.

 The Airbus A380 has the largest RAT in the world at 1.63 m in diameter, but around 80 cm is more common.
 A typical large RAT on a commercial aircraft can be capable of producing 5 to 70 kW, depending on the generator.
 Smaller, low airspeed models may generate as little as 400 watts.

 RATs have also been used to power centrifugal pumps to pressurize the spray systems on aircraft that are used as crop dusters to deliver liquid agents to cropland.
 The major reason for choosing a RAT is safety; using a RAT in the United States allows an FAA-certified engine and power systems on the aircraft to remain unmodified.
 There is no need to use an engine power takeoff to drive the pump, as the pump can be placed low or below the exterior of the airframe, greatly simplifying plumbing.
 Being the lowest point in the plumbing, it will have gravity feed from the spray tanks and never need to be primed.
 In the event of a pump failure that could result in seizure, there is no effect on the flying ability of the aircraft or its systems apart from the fact that the spray systems are non-functional.